 - Gender in Latin America

 - "Mapping the Country of Regions: The Chorographic Commission of Nineteenth-Century Colombia."
-University of North Carolina Press, forthcoming, Spring 2016.
+University of North Carolina Press, in press, Spring 2016.

 - "Reading the Past on the Mountainsides of Colombia: Mid-Nineteenth- Century Patriotic Geology, Archaeology, and Historiography."
 The Hispanic American Historical Review, 93:3 (August, 2013): 347-376.

-- "Envisioning the Nation: The Mid-Nineteenth-Century Colombian Chorographic Commission," in State and Nation Making in Latin America and Spain: Republics of the Possible, edited by Miguel A. Centeno and Agustín E. Ferraro.
-University of Cambridge Press, 2013.
+- "Envisioning the Nation: The Mid-Nineteenth-Century Colombian Chorographic Commission."
+In State and Nation Making in Latin America and Spain: Republics of the Possible, edited by Miguel A. Centeno and Agustín E. Ferraro.
+Cambridge University Press, 2013.

 - Dos plazas y una nación: Raza y colonización en Riosucio, Caldas, 1846-1948.
 Translated by María del Carmen Londoño.
 Bogotá, Colombia: Instituto Colombiano de Antropología e Historia, Universidad de los Andes, and Universidad del Rosario, 2008.